-The authors should mention in the abstract if their submission should be considered as short papers or work-in-progress.
+The authors should mention in the title if their submission should be considered as short paper or work-in-progress.

 Authors should consult Springer’s authors’ guidelines and use their proceedings templates, either for LaTeX or for Word, for the preparation of their papers.
 Springer’s proceedings LaTeX templates are also available in Overleaf.

 Link for Paper Submission

 Instructions for authors of accepted papers